 While flukes appear to be a finesse bait, many bass anglers use them aggressively, fan-casting likely areas and using a relatively rapid retrieve.
 It’s probably the most subtle or least intimidating “search lure” available.
 When bass show themselves and won’t bite, it’s time to slow down.

 Flukes are just as effective on smallies as on their green cousins.
 Particularly in waters with a strong pelagic forage base like smelt, smallies will unload on these soft jerkbaits in minnow patterns.
 When bronzebacks leave the banks and chase baitfish in deeper haunts, a fluke paired with a ¼ – ¾ ounce jig will get the minnow imitator in the zone.

 Soft stick-baits and flukes are deadly on bass across North America.
 With the versatility and fish-catching qualities of these soft plastic gems, it’s a safe bet that they’ll continue to stand the test of time.

 The author offers these tips when fishing soft plastic jerk-baits and flukes.

 - Around shallow cover, have a fluke rigged and ready at all times.
-The new SLURPIES® JERK SHAD is a great throw-back bait to fish that miss a topwater spoon or other offering.
+The new SLURPIES® JERK SHAD is a great throw-back bait for fish that miss a topwater spoon or another offering.

 - Try pairing a medium fast spinning rod with 20 pound Berkley FireLine for skipping around docks.
 Skipping with spinning gear is easier than with casting gear.
 The low-stretch line is essential for pressuring fish before they wrap around dock posts and other obstructions.